Home / Resume / Education / Teacher Resume

 Highlight your certification path

-Whether traditional or alternative, explain your certification status clearly (completed, in progress, expected date).
+State your certification status clearly (completed, in progress, expected date) and note any Praxis assessments passed.

 Show data literacy

-Even in student teaching, you can show you used assessment data to inform instruction.
-This is what principals want to see.
+Even in student teaching, show you used formative assessment data to inform instruction.

 Frequently asked questions